CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 To disable adaptive routing globally, run the `nv set router adaptive-routing enable off` command.
 To disable adaptive routing on a port, run the `nv set interface <interface> router adaptive-routing enable off` command.

+{{%notice warning%}}
+When you enable adaptive routing, NVUE restarts the `switchd` service, which causes all network ports to reset, interrupting network services, in addition to resetting the switch hardware configuration.
+{{%/notice%}}

 {{< /tab >}}
 {{< tab "Linux Commands ">}}